 The Spaceport became operational in April 1968 with the launch of a liquid propellants French Veronique sounding rocket.
 In parallel with several hundreds of solid propellant sounding rockets and balloons, eight missions with France’s Diamant B launch vehicle were performed beginning in March, 1970, followed in November, 1971 by the European Europa launcher.

 Management and technical difficulties with Europa led to a complete overhaul of Europe’s launcher activities – from which the Ariane program was born.

 The ELA-1 launch complex was the first major launch facility used for Ariane.
-This launch site originally was built for the Europa launch vehicle, and had a second life when adapted for Ariane after the Europa program ended.
+This site originally was built for the Europa vehicle, and had a second life when adapted for Ariane after the Europa program ended.

 The facility included a launch control center and the launch zone.
 In the launch zone, Ariane vehicles were assembled on the launch pad and protected by a mobile service tower during the build-up and satellite integration process.
 The mobile tower was rolled back prior to liftoff.

 Specific payload preparation facilities were built to allow spacecraft preparation, then hazardous propellant fueling, in ultra-clean conditions: the EPCU1.

 The ELA-1 complex entered service for Ariane on December 24, 1979 with the first successful flight of an Ariane 1 on Flight L01.
 During its operational lifetime, a total of 25 Ariane 1, Ariane 2 and Ariane 3 vehicles were launched from ELA-1.
 The final liftoff from ELA-1 occurred on July 11, 1989, when an Ariane 3 carried the Olympus satellite on the 32nd flight of an Ariane vehicle.

 This historic facility is now being given a second life, as the ELA-1 site has been refurbished and modernized for use as the launch complex for Arianespace’s new Vega lightweight launcher.